-Holders of shares of the Common Stock of the Corporation of record as of the close of business on March 2, 1998, will be entitled to one vote for each share of stock standing in their name on the books of Wackenhut Corrections Corporation.
+Holders of shares of the Common Stock of the Corporation of record as of the close of business on March 17, 1999, will be entitled to one vote for each share of stock standing in their name on the books of Wackenhut Corrections Corporation.

-On December 28, 1998, 22,168,542 shares of Common Stock were outstanding.
-The Common Stock will vote as a single class for the election of Directors, to ratify the appointment of Arthur Andersen LLP, and on any other matter which may properly come before the meeting.
+On March 17, 1999, 22,381,722 shares of Common Stock were outstanding.
+The Common Stock will vote as a single class for the election of Directors, to ratify the appointment of Arthur Andersen LLP, to approve the setting aside of additional shares for a new Stock Option Plan, and on any other matter which may properly come before the meeting.

-Any person giving a proxy has the power to revoke it any time before it is voted by written notice to the Corporation or attending the meeting and voting the
+Any person giving a proxy has the power to revoke it any time before it is voted by written notice to the Corporation or attending the meeting and voting the shares.

 The cost of preparation, assembly and mailing this Proxy Statement material will be borne by the Corporation.
-It is contemplated that the solicitation of proxies will be entirely by mail.
-This Proxy Statement and the accompanying form of proxy are being mailed to shareholders of the Corporation on or about March 18, .
-1998.
+It is contemplated that the solicitation of proxies will be by mail and telephone.
+This Proxy Statement and the accompanying form of proxy are being mailed to shareholders of the Corporation on or about March 31, 1999.